Employment discrimination: Group

 Age discrimination is prevalent because companies have to consider how long older works will stay and the costs of their health insurance accordingly.
 When companies let these insecurities affect their treatment of older workers- hostile work environment, demotions, lower employment rates-, these older workers who perceive this discrimination are 59% more likely to leave their current job.

 Though there are currently anti-discrimination laws on disability, namely the Americans with Disabilities Act, discrimination against weight is still prevalent.
 What makes the issue complicated is the fact that obesity only counts as a disability when someone is "morbidly obese" (100% over their ideal body weight) or obese (20% over their ideal body weight) as a result of psychological conditions.
 Considering that only 0.5% of people in the United States are morbidly obese, 99.5% of obese individuals have the burden to prove their excess weight comes from psychological causes if they are to be protected from anti-discrimination law.

 Another body of people that face widespread group discrimination are racial minorities, mainly Blacks and Hispanics.
 They are rated as less favorable than White applicants and this kind of prejudice makes them "suffer from increased role ambiguity, role conflict, and work tension, as well as decreased organizational commitment and job satisfaction".
 Further analysis and statistics of the discrimination they face are discussed below by region.

 Organizational

 Companies hurt from their own discriminatory practices on a legal, economic, and reputational risk basis.
 In 2005 alone, 146,000 charges of discrimination were filed.
 Discrimination litigation can be very expensive when taking into account the time spent in court and the outcome of the ruling where the possibility of settlement money comes in to play as well as "hiring, promotion, backpay, or reinstatement" for the prosecutor.
-Public cases of discrimination, regardless of being taken to court, has a negative effect on a company's reputation which typically decreases sales.
+Research has found that public cases of discrimination, regardless of being taken to court, has a negative effect on a company's reputation which typically decreases sales.
+Research published in the Global Strategy Journal demonstrated that corporate social irresponsibility (CSI) incidents—such as discrimination—substantially damage brand reputation and hinder international sales growth.
+The study tracked the performance of 335 company branches across 109 countries over nine years, revealing that unethical behavior adversely affects consumer perceptions and sales.

 Another viewpoint on discrimination affecting profit is that companies may not be using their employees they discriminate to the best of their ability.
 Some see these employees as an "untapped niche" (a small, specialist field or group that has not been used to its full potential) especially since diversity management is positively correlated with corporate financial performance.